jscoq/jscoq/README.md

 Run Coq in your browser!
 ------------------------

+*WARNING: This project is not production ready for now, just a proof of concept.
+If you are not a Coq expert you may want to wait a bit before trying this*

-This project allows you to build a Coq toplevel that will fully run in the browser, using the `js_of_ocaml` compiler.
+This repository allows you to build a [Coq](https://coq.inria.fr) toplevel for the browser, using the `js_of_ocaml` compiler.

+The goal of this project is to open up new UI/interaction possibilites, and improve the acessibility of the platform itself.

 Chrome dev (45) is basically mandatory for now.
-Mozilla Firefox seems to work fine too, but has some problems due to a small stack default size.
+Mozilla Firefox seems to work fine too, but has some problems with large plugins to a small stack size.

-In order to load large plugins, Chrome must be told to increase the stack size: `google-chrome --js-flags="--stack-size=65536"`.
+In order to load large plugins, Chrome must be started with an increased stack size: `google-chrome --js-flags="--stack-size=65536"`.
 Unfortunately, there's no way to do this in Firefox.

 It also runs in my old Galaxy Nexus, but it has performance problems